m6w6/ext-psi/README.md

 ### psi.blacklist.vars

-A comma separated list of C variable declarations do ignore.
+A comma separated list of C variable declarations to ignore.

 ## PSI files